 The Connecticut River is New England's great river and one of only 14 designated American Heritage Rivers.
 The Connecticut River is New England's largest watershed, river, and freshwater ecosystem ~11,000 square-miles, 410 miles, 7.2 million acres respectively.
 The Connecticut River flows through 4 states and connects 148 tributaries.
 New Hampshire and Vermont share approximately 67% of the river's length and 63% of the watershed (7,000 square miles).
 Within the state of Vermont, the watershed covers 41% of Vermont land area, including 114 Vermont towns of which 27 Vermont towns lie on the river.
 There are 5 USACE flood control dams within Vermont and hundreds of small dams with various uses (non-USACE) on tributaries.
 The study will investigate flood risk reduction alternatives (structural and non-structural) for the Vermont portion of the Connecticut River Watershed.
 Coordination is ongoing with the non-Federal sponsor and partner communities for the Feasibility study.
-Field visits were conducted on April 29-30, 2019.
-The alternatives milestone meeting (an internal USACE agency checkpoint) is scheduled for June 5, 2019.
+Field visits were conducted on April 29-30, 2019 and Aug.
+5-8, 2019.
+The alternatives milestone meeting (an internal USACE agency checkpoint) was successful on June 5, 2019.
+The team is now working towards the Tentatively Selected Plan (TSP) milestone.
 Public release and review of the draft Feasibility Report and EA identifying the tentatively selected plan is scheduled for spring 2020.